-Stateless Determination Procedures (SDP), similarly to birth registration, serve a simple, yet crucial purpose: identify the receiver of the protection available to stateless persons.
-In other words, the decision of if a child 'would otherwise be stateless' or whether a person is recognized as a citizen by the law of another state will influence all the institute and the extent of the protection afforded to such persons.
-If the person is not recognized as stateless, he/she will not be given special protection under the 1954 or 1961 Conventions and the child will not be granted nationality, being left at risk of permanent statelessness.376 This risk is aggravated when the child remains living in the country until adulthood, to the extent that, if not identified as stateless and not in possess of a lawful residence permit, a child born in a state with which s/he has acquired the 'effective link' by customs and culture of that state, s/he risks expulsion or marginalization to avoid expulsion.
-Moreover, the SDP are key to acquiring a residence permit in the few countries which grant it automatically to stateless persons, namely France, Hungary, Italy, Latvia, Spain, Croatia, the UK and Ireland,377 which in turn will be indispensable for acquiring nationality by naturalization, even for children born in

-374 Lilana Keith.
-'Risks of statelessness for children of undocumented parents in Europe' in ISI, The World's Stateless Children (Wolf Legal Publishers, January 2017).
-375 ibid 270 such states, due to inconformity with international standards.378 In spite of the significance of the SDP for the whole institute of statelessness, neither the 1954 nor the 1961 Conventions establish such procedure or its instrumental necessity.
-The UNHCR authoritative 379 Handbook on Protection of Stateless Persons, on the other hand, provides that the obligation of having a consistent SDP is implicit in the Conventions, while affording discretionary power to the states 'in the design and operation of stateless determination procedures as the 1954 Convention is silent on such matters'.
-380 The Handbook lays down some recommendable procedures as well as ways to access to them, while establishing some criteria, as well as procedural guarantees, such as the formalisation of such procedures in law381 and right to an appeal.382 Moreover it is established that the assessment of law and fact'.383
+child 'would otherwise be stateless' or whether a person is recognised as a citizen by the law of another state will influence all the institute and the extent of the protection afforded to such persons.
+If the child is not recognised as stateless, he/she will not be given special protection under the 1954 or 1961 Conventions and will not be granted nationality. being left at risk of permanent statelessness.377 This risk is aggravated when the child remains living in the country until adulthood, to the extent that, if not identified as stateless and not in possession of a lawful residence permit, a child born in a state with which she/he has acquired the 'effective link' by customs and culture of that state risks expulsion or marginalisation to avoid expulsion.
+Moreover, the SDP are key to acquiring a residence permit in the few countries which grant it automatically to stateless persons, namely France, Hungary, Italy, Latvia, Spain, Croatia, Ireland and the United Kingdom, 378 which in turn will be indispensable for acquiring nationality by naturalisation, even for children born in such states, due to nonconformity with international standards.379 In spite of the significance of the SDP for the whole institute of statelessness, neither the 1954 nor the 1961 Conventions establish such procedures or its instrumental necessity.
+The authoritative UNHCR380 Handbook on Protection of Stateless Persons, on the other hand, states that the obligation of having a consistent SDP is implicit in the conventions, while affording discretionary powers to the states 'in the design and operation of stateless determination procedures as the 1954 Convention is silent on such matters'.
+381 The Handbook lays down some recommendable procedures as well as ways to access to them, while establishing some criteria, as well as procedural guarantees. such as the formalisation of such procedures in law382 and right to an appeal.383 Moreover, it is established that the assessment of evidence in order to determine the stateless status of someone 'requires a mixed assessment of law and fact', 384

-376 IPOL 2015 (n 116) 45.
+377 IPOL 2015 (n 117) 45.

-377 EMN 2016 (n 110) 9; even if, as evidenced in the report, the residence permit granted is temporary, this will allow time for establishment of the persons/families concerned to later apply, if necessary, to a permanent residence permit.
+EMN 2016 (n 111) 9; even if, as evidenced in the report, the residence permit granted is temporary, this will allow time for the persons/families concerned to apply later for a permanent residence permit, if necessary.